gabrsil/morninn/README.md

 ### Hi there, I'am Gabriel Angelo 👋

 - 💻 I’m working as React Developer on 3LM
-- 📖 I’m currently learning Compilers
+- 📖 I’m currently learning about Compilers
 - 🧐 I like Functional stuff
 - 🤠 Feel free to talk to me about anything